hokiegeek2/slurm-cloud-integration/README.md

     --with-http-parser=/usr/local/ --with-yaml=/usr/local/ --with-jwt=/usr/local/lib/ --enable-slurmrestd
 ```

-### Update slurmctld with to Enable jwt Authentication
+### Update slurmctld and slurmdbd to Enable jwt Authentication

 Since slurmrestd uses [Json Web Token](https://jwt.io/introduction) for authentication, jwt has to be added as
 an alternative authentiation type in both the slurm.conf and slurmdbd.conf files as detailed [here](https://slurm.schedmd.com/jwt.html):